 You are eligible for a self-directed conversion from another share class to Institutional Select Shares of the Fund, provided that your account meets all eligibility requirements.
-You may request a conversion through our website (if you are registered for online access), through a trading platform, by mail, or by telephone.
+You may request a conversion through our website (if you are registered for online access) or by telephone.
 Accounts that qualify for Institutional Select Shares will not be automatically converted.